General

 How are FLOPs assigned?

 Every new User is provided with 2PF (2 Peta FLOPs) on joining tracebloc platform.
 Every month an additional amount of 1PF is provided to the user.
-For competitions, FLOPs are provided separately upon joining the competition.
-You will not be given additional competition specific FLOPs for the remainder of that competition, so use them wisely.
+For collaborations, FLOPs are provided separately upon joining the collaboration.
+You will not be given additional collaboration specific FLOPs for the remainder of that collaboration, so use them wisely.

 Where can I go if I have more specific questions?